Have you tasted that rich press pot coffee that’s left you craving for more? Does the whole idea of how to use French press scare you a little?

 The only real thing you have to pay attention to is to make good coffee and not a bad-tasting brew.

 There are certainly recommended ratios between coffee and water.
-Have a look at this conversion chart for more detailed information.

 The standard would be 2 tablespoons of coffee for every 6 ounces of water.
 But it all depends on you.